sdwr/UNDERLOD/README.md

 Download this repository, `cd` into it and then run `engine/love/love.exe --console .`.
 You need to have Steam up to run it successfully.

+### Controls
+1-9 to select unit class
+LMB moves units of the selected class
+RMB moves all units

 ### LICENSE

 All assets have their specific licenses and they are linked to in the game's credits.
 All code is under the MIT license.